xubingyue/snackis/README.md

 ![post search example](images/post_search.png?raw=true)

 ### Projects
 Projects are sets of tasks that may be shared among a set of peers.
-Each task has its own feed that members may post to.
+Each project has its own feed that members may post to.
 Type ```project-new``` in the reader and press ```Return``` to create a new project.

 ![project example](images/project.png?raw=true)